Shipping Submarine Cable Spools (OOG Cargo)

 Crating (Optional)

-Crating provides additional protection.
-The decision to crate depends on the spool's material, fragility, and the environmental conditions during transit.
-Consult with packaging specialists to determine the most suitable crating materials and design for your specific spool dimensions and weight.
+Crating can provide additional protection for the submarine cable spool.
+The decision to crate depends on factors such as the spool's material, its fragility, and the anticipated environmental conditions during transit.
+Consultation with packaging specialists is recommended to determine the most suitable crating materials and design, tailored to the specific dimensions and weight of the spool.

 Securing

-Employ robust lashing and securing methods (e.g., chains, wire ropes, and strong lashing points) to prevent movement during transit.
-Consult with the heavy-lift operator to ensure the chosen methods are appropriate for the spool's weight and dimensions.
-Proper dunnage is crucial for weight distribution and damage prevention.
+Employing robust lashing and securing methods is vital to prevent movement during transit.
+This includes the use of chains, wire ropes, and secure lashing points.
+Collaboration with the heavy-lift operator is essential to ensure the chosen methods are appropriate for the spool's weight and dimensions.
+Proper dunnage is crucial for ensuring even weight distribution and preventing damage.

 Loading & Discharge